 “little ears” pasta with broccoli, garlic & chilli

-fresh mussels steamed with tomato, white wine, garlic, chilli and finished with olive oil
+mussels, tomato, white wine, garlic, chilli, olive oil

-Bitter Chocolate & Cherry Gelato R10 per scoop
+Bitter Chocolate & Cherry Gelato R23 – scoop

-Idiom’s Bianco di Stellenbosch is a pale, straw-yellow colour with a delicate floral nose.
-It shows elegant flavours of pears, green melons and pineapples on the nose, which combine well with a fresh, crisp acidity and a well structured mid-palate, making it anexceptional example of Pinot Grigio.
-This easy drinking wine pairs well with the food of Campania.
+Idiom’s Bianco di Stellenbosch is a pale, straw-yellow colour with a delicate oral nose.
+It shows elegant avours of pears, green melons and pineapples on the nose, which combine well with a fresh, crisp acidity and a well structured mid-palate, making it an exceptional example of Pinot Grigio and makes for and exceptional partner to the food of this region.

 spaghetti with garlic, olive oil & chilli